django-cms/django-cms/docs/how_to/01-placeholders.rst

 endpoints require a view to render an object.
 This method takes the request and the object as parameter (see example below: ``render_my_model``).

-If the object has an user-facing view it typically is identical to the preview and editing endpoints, but has to get the object from the URL (e.g., by its primary key).
+If the object has a user-facing view it typically is identical to the preview and editing endpoints, but has to get the object from the URL (e.g., by its primary key).
 **It also needs to set the toolbar object, so that the toolbar will have Edit and Preview buttons:**